cvims/zwitscherkasten/IOS_App/README.md

 * **Views/**: SwiftUI interface components.
     * `AudioScannerView.swift`: Real-time visualization and control.
     * `VisualScannerView.swift`: Camera and library image handling with live result feedback.

-## Privacy Policy

-ZwitscherkastenApp processes all audio and visual data locally on the device (On-Device Inference).
-No audio recordings, images, or location data are transmitted to external servers.

-## License

-This project is open source and available under the MIT License.
-See the LICENSE file for more details.